rionnarei/ChatAppWithOpenAI/README.md

 # chat-app
-Build a Chat App with ChatGPT
+It is a Chat App with ChatGPT OpenAI Integration